utsav87589/CNN/README.md

 ### Day 5 update

--Reverse engineering done, successfully find out the inner of cnn, as well as visualize, what ever filter/layer, sees
+-Reverse engineering done, successfully find out the inner of cnn, as well as visualize, what every filter/layer, sees

+### Day 6 update

+-fixed the bug in the yestherday file
+-optimized the program to see more images and for any layer